FAQ

 Q: What can I do if I don't believe a school listed as a partner institution has an aid offer that meets the CCT principles and standards?

-A: Please send an email to [email protected] letting us know the name of the institution and someone from the CCT staff will reach out to the institution in question.
+A: Please complete the anonymous form and a CCT staff member will reach out to the school in question.